 Iced tea is great.
 Tea as an ice pop is even better.
 Cool off this summer with easy to make (and virtually calorie-free!) tea ice pops!
-If you want to make the simplest pops possible, try pouring a fruity tea like Hibiscus Cooler or Kauai Cocktail into ice pop molds and freezing overnight.
+If you want to make the simplest pops possible, try pouring a fruity tea like Hibiscus Cooler into ice pop molds and freezing overnight.
 Because you’re just using tea, these pops will have 0 calories and 0 added sugar, making them a great Summer treat for health-conscious kids and adults.
 For more complex flavors, try one of these 5 ice pop recipes using Art of Tea teas!

 White Coconut Creme Pops